suncoast-devs/handbook/curriculum/unit-i/chapter-2/01-oop-basics/homework.md

 ### Adventure Mode

+- [ ] Go back and work on the either .net-iterations, koans, or function-junction

+### Epic Mode

 - [ ] Eventually we will be using a [MVC application structure](https://dotnet.microsoft.com/apps/aspnet/mvc).
-To prepare for this, refactor your code to have all your business logic in separate class and all your console interaction in the main class.
+To prepare for this, refactor your code to have all your business logic in separate class, called `ParkService` and all your console interaction in the main class.

-### Epic Mode

 - [ ] Your data is currently stored in a list.
 This list is lost every time the program restarts.
 On Monday, we starting to explore something called SQL.
-[Add a database](https://suncoast.io/handbook/curriculum/back-end/full-stack-i/lecture/dotnet/04-entity-framework/)
+[Add a database](https://suncoast.io/handbook/curriculum/back-end/full-stack-i/lecture/dotnet/04-entity-framework/).
+Convert your code to use Ef Core to store your data in a database.

 ## Additional Resources